cysouw/diathesis/text/c10_participle.md

 ### [ N | N ] *bleiben+Partizip* Continuative {#sec:participles-bleiben-intransitive}

-The *bleiben+Partizip* construction can be used both with some transitive verbs leading to a passive diathesis (see [@sec:participles-bleiben-transitive]), and with a few intransitives, but then without any diathesis.
-For example, verbs like *verschwinden* 'to vanish, to go missing' [@next a] or *zufrieren* 'to freeze over' [@next b] allow for this epithesis.
+The *bleiben+Partizip* construction can be used with transitive verbs leading to a passive diathesis (see [@sec:participles-bleiben-transitive]), and with intransitive verbs, but then without any diathesis (this section).
+For example, intransitive verbs like *verschwinden* 'to vanish, to go missing' [@next a] or *zufrieren* 'to freeze over' [@next b] allow for this epithesis.
 There is a close connection to the *sein+Partizip* passive construction, though with an added notion of continuation.

 ::: ex
 - Der Schlüssel verschwindet. \